Yamamoto completes outstanding October with Game 7 heroics, World Series MVP

-TORONTO (AP) — Yoshinobu Yamamoto was named World Series MVP for the Los Angeles Dodgers with one of the greatest pitching performances in Fall Classic history, including an epic relief appearance in Game 7 on Saturday night.
+TORONTO (AP) — Yoshinobu Yamamoto's arms were so tired, he needed help lifting the World Series MVP trophy.

+Hardly a surprise, considering how much he pitched in the final two games of this seven-game classic.

-Yamamoto pitched 2 2/3 scoreless innings in the clincher a day after throwing 96 pitches in a Game 6 win.
-He also threw a four-hitter in Game 2 that was the first complete game in the World Series since 2015.
+Yamamoto capped one of the best pitching performances in World Series history with 2 2/3 scoreless innings to end the clincher.
+That came one day after throwing 96 pitches in the Dodgers' Game 6 win, and he also pitched a four-hitter in Game 2 to help Los Angeles repeat as champions in a fantastic Series against the Toronto Blue Jays.

-“Yamamoto is the GOAT!” manager Dave Roberts shouted moments before the Dodgers hoisted the World Series trophy.
+“It’s pretty crazy,” Dodgers manager Dave Roberts said of Yamamoto's heavy workload.
+“I’m kind of crazy for sending him back out there.
+But I just felt he was the best option.”

+Yamamoto's Game 7 cap is being sent to the Hall of Fame in Cooperstown.

-“That was incredible," said Will Smith, Yamamoto's catcher who hit the Dodgers' tiebreaking homer in the 11th.
-"You know, I talked to him yesterday, I was like, `Hey, if you can give us one we’re going to win.’
+“That was incredible," said catcher Will Smith, who hit the Dodgers' tiebreaking homer in the 11th.
+"You know, I talked to him yesterday.
+I was like, `Hey, if you can give us one we’re going to win.’
 He gave us three.
 That was special.
 He’ll have a few months off.
 I know he’s going to need it, but I’m just happy for him.
 That was awesome.”

 Signed from Japan to a $325 million, 12-year contract before last season, Yamamoto was 3-0 with a 1.09 ERA against the Toronto Blue Jays.
 The 27-year-old struck out 15 and walked two over 17 2/3 innings, allowing two runs and 10 hits.